Kristen785/Fruit-Quality/README.md

 I have decided to be on my own as no one joined my group and therefore i decided to do he project on my own:

-Name	                               Student Number	                            Team Name

-Kristen M. Hoff                    	 34292942	                                    Arcane
+Name: Kristen M. Hoff
+Student Number : 34292942
+Team Name : Arcane

 🧩 Dataset Description